-As you may have noticed, 2020 is coming to a close.
+As you may have noticed, the year is coming to a close.
 We’re with you, we thought we’d never get here either.
 It’s been a tumultuous time (particularly for investors) as economic forecasts have fluctuated fiercely in response to protests, politics, and the pandemic.
 Everyone has a ton on their plates, and we know that tax planning is probably the last item on your holiday to-do list— but let’s give it one more look.

 Consider a Roth conversion